czycha/is-php-good/README.md

 is-php-good
 ===

-Run this function to check if PHP is good.
+Run this function to check if PHP is a good language.

 ## Installation